sandervandevelde/ASA-Sql-Reference/src/05 Azure resources/azure CLI.md

 az sql server create --name sql-reference-test-srvr --resource-group sql-reference-test-rg --location northeurope --admin-user adminsql --admin-password demosecret
 ```

-*Note*: PRovide your own name and password.
+*Note*: Provide your own name and password.
+The complexity of the password will be checked upfront.
 These are needed by the stream analytics job reference input to connect.

 ### Create sql server firewall for azure resources having access (needed for Stream Analytics)